jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### ARE YOU A REAL SCIENTIST?

-Kids ask me this question a lot, and usually what they really mean by this is, "Do you work in a secret lab and blow things up?"
+Kids ask me this question a lot.
+What they usually mean by this is, "Do you work in a secret lab and blow things up?"

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/SecretLab.png" description="Scientist in Secret Lab." maxwidth="600px" %}